RedhawkSDR/USRP_UHD/tests/FEI_Compliance_Results.md

 ### `WARN` Details

-The single `WARN` check is reporting that an unknown field was found in the tuner status, which is permitted.
-The reason is it a warning is to call extra attention in case the unknown (user defined) property could be modified to one of the many pre-defined optional fields also reported in the test.
+The four `WARN` checks are reporting that unknown fields were found in the tuner status, which is permitted.
+The reason it is a warning is to call extra attention in case the unknown (user defined) property could be modified to one of the many pre-defined optional fields also reported in the test.
 ```
+tuner_status has UNKNOWN field FRONTEND::tuner_status::antenna..............WARN
+tuner_status has UNKNOWN field FRONTEND::tuner_status::tuner_index..........WARN
+tuner_status has UNKNOWN field FRONTEND::tuner_status::available_antennas...WARN
 tuner_status has UNKNOWN field FRONTEND::tuner_status::stream_id............WARN
 ```